Fix: Docker Error: Bind for 0.0.0.0:PORT failed: port is already allocated

 Fix: Either stop the conflicting process, change the app’s listening port, or switch back to bridge networking with port mapping.

 Host networking is not available on Docker Desktop (macOS/Windows) — it only works on Linux.
-If you’re having Docker permission issues on Linux, check Fix: Docker permission denied socket.
+If Docker refuses your commands with a socket permission error, your user is probably not in the docker group.

 Still Not Working?